pr0cf5/pr0cf5.github.io/_posts/2019-10-10-balsn-ctf-krazynote.markdown

 To prevent the page table from being too huge, people thought of something called multi-level paging.
 The basic idea is similar to a tree-based-search.
 Each page table entry points to a lower-level page table instead of pointing to the page table itself.
 You can check [this](https://0xax.gitbooks.io/linux-insides/content/Theory/linux-theory-1.html) out to fully understand multilevel paging.

 An important concept here is that each page table entry also contains the page permissions such as READ/WRITE/EXECUTE.
+Therefore altering page table entires will cause the page table permissions to change.

 #### Analysis
 We are given four files, `initramfs.cpio.gz`, 'bzImage', 'run.sh' and 'note.ko'.
 Let's first look at `run.sh`, it is the bash script that turns on the qemu vm.